 Facebook

 Dental crowns can be used for a number of different reasons.
-Whether you’re looking to repair a cracked tooth or cover up a missing one, dental crowns can be an excellent choice.
+Whether you’re looking to repair cracked tooth or cover a missing one, or you feel your dental crown turning black; visit your cosmetic dentist to know more.
 However, as with any type of cosmetic dental procedure, it is important to understand any risks involved with having them placed.
 One common concern that potential crown wearers have is if the procedure could make their teeth turn black.
 While this is not a typical side effect, it does occasionally occur in those who have darker-coloured natural teeth in order to accommodate the new ones.
 This article will explore the answer about right tooth crown for you.
 Keep reading to learn more.

 What is the reason for dental crown turning black?